Jargonautika/2020-Fall-UIUC-LING270.github.io/index.md

 The main goal of this course is to excite an interest for and passion in language technologies in the attentive student.

-While many of us know a variety of things about some aspects of spoken language technologies like Siri or Alexa, this course should expound upon what you already know and garner a greater appreciation for the amazing resources available to this generation.
+While many of us know a variety of things about some aspects of language technologies like Siri or Alexa, this course should expound upon what you already know and garner a greater appreciation for the amazing resources available to this generation.

 By the end of this course, you will be able to:
 * Discuss logically the origins of written systems of disparate types and analyze the efficacy of automated transcription, transliteration, and translation between them.